 You can start the AWIPS Convective Warning Fundamentals immediately once RAC begins.
-Expect both VLab and WES-2 Bridge exercises to take 15-30 hours.
-In the future you will likely not have much time for AWIPS training, so this is a unique opportunity to develop a deep and solid foundation of AWIPS needed for warning decision making.
+Expect both VLab and WES-2 Bridge exercises to take 20-35 hours.

 The WES Exercises cover AWIPS applications that you will use in warning decision making in your job.